The Happenings on Shaw Hill

 “I want to show you something,” he said in a dull monotone.
 It was unlike the voice he had been using before.

 I thought for a moment to open the cruiser’s door and jump out.
 But I couldn’t do that.
 Besides, he was a police officer.
-I was safe.
+I was safe, or should have been.

-He was driving faster than I was comfortable with – perhaps 50 miles an hour – the speed limit was probably 25 miles per hour.
+He was driving faster than I was comfortable with – perhaps 50 miles an hour – the speed limit was closer to 25 miles per hour.

-And then suddenly he stopped.
-He sat there staring straight ahead – again, like a statue.
+Suddenly he stopped.
+He sat there staring straight ahead like a statue.

-And then, slowly, he turned to face me.
-He had a weird grin on his face – like he knew something I didn’t.
+Slowly, he turned to face me.
+He had a weird grin on his face, like he knew something I didn’t.
 His face was pale white, his eyes were dark – almost black.
 And I thought: he looks like the person he described standing along the tree line near the dirt bike path.

-I wanted to say no, but for some reason I didn’t think that was a good idea.
-So, instead, I said nothing and nodded my head yes (although, I am sure, the look on my face said NO).
+No, I didn’t.
+I wanted to say: Are you crazy?
+But I couldn’t say that because I was not safe.
+Something was not right about him.
+So, instead, I smiled and said, “Not really.”
 I noticed his eyes – they were black like the furthest galaxy in the darkest corner of the universe were time had no meaning, were there was no beginning or end, or ever would be.
-I was sitting alone in a car, down this dark country road, late at night with this person.
+I was sitting alone in a car, down this dark country road, late at night with this person I did not know.

-He raised a finger as if to say, “just a minute.”
+He raised a finger as if to say, “I’ll be right back.”

 He then slowly lowered his head behind the seat.
 It could have been 10 seconds or 5 minutes.
 It was as if he was never there.
-And then, suddenly, he jumped – YES, jumped up from his seat facing me directly – his eyes were an animals eyes twice the size of a human’s, his pupils were like black marbles, his face was stark white, his mouth was open and I saw his teeth – two of his front teeth were jagged like a rapid dog’s.
+And then, suddenly, he jumped – YES, jumped up from his seat facing me directly – his eyes were an animal’s eyes twice the size of a human’s, his pupils were like black marbles, his face was stark white, his mouth was open and I saw his teeth – two of his front teeth were sharp and wolf-like.

 In less than a second I saw this and then he seemed to float (yes, that is what it appeared to be – float) over the front seat back to me.
 And then he was on top of me.
-He leaned his head into my neck like he wanted to cuddle or give me a kiss – but, instinctively, I knew better than that.
+He leaned his head into my neck like he wanted to cuddle or give me a kiss – but, instinctively, I knew it would be something much worse.

 I shrieked, “GET AWAY!” like it was an animal and not a man.

 He ignored me (or didn’t care) and leaned his head closer to me.
-I felt the warmth from his breath on my neck and then, in a beat, I felt pin pricks on my neck and then I felt his teeth sink into my neck like someone was pressing nails into my neck.
+I felt the warmth from his breath on my neck and then, in a beat, I felt pin pricks on my throat and then I felt his teeth sinking in.
+It felt like someone pressing nails into my throat.

 And then I jolted from sleep.
 I was in my bed, at home.
 It was a dream.
 I looked over to the other side of the bed.
-Megan was not there.
-I looked up and she was looking out the window.
+Empty.
+I looked up and Megan was looking out the window.
 She turned to face me.

 “Did you have a nightmare?”